GitKraken Client 3.x

 - We know everyone loves a cryptic error message, but they are now more descriptive when trying to initialize a repository on GitLab Enterprise.
 Sorry not sorry.

-- We realized you need more than one character for a commit message, so GitKraken now allows users to write a full commit message after undoing a commit.
+- We realized you need more than one character for a commit message, so GitKraken Client now allows users to write a full commit message after undoing a commit.

-- When fetching from a GitLab repository, with merge requests disabled, an error message would appear saying it could not load your merge requests… GitKraken now understands this is the same as informing someone that something divided by 1 is itself.
+- When fetching from a GitLab repository, with merge requests disabled, an error message would appear saying it could not load your merge requests… GitKraken Client now understands this is the same as informing someone that something divided by 1 is itself.

-- GitKraken will now properly cache group information for GitLab instead of constantly pestering the server about the same groups.
+- GitKraken Client will now properly cache group information for GitLab instead of constantly pestering the server about the same groups.

 - Remotes on GitLab self-hosted accounts will now display the GitLab icon instead of the associated remote avatar.
 Trust us, it's better this way.